 - 1. An understanding of molecular transport of momentum, heat, and mass. - 2.
 Ability to set up and solve shell momentum, heat, and mass balances for one dimensional steady state problems. - 3.
-An appreciation and some facility for dimensional analysis and knowledge of the dimensional numbers that are important in momentum, heat, and mass transfer applications. - 4.
-An appreciation and some facility for solving inter phase transport problems which involve friction factors, drag coefficients, heat and mass transfer coefficients.
+Analysis some facility for dimensional analysis in momentum applications. - 4.
+Study some of the facility for dimensional analysis in heat transfer applications. - 5.
+Investigate the some facility for dimensional analysis in mass transfer applications.

 Mapping with Programme outcomes

-Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark
+CO1 1 2

-CO2
+CO2 1 2 1 3

-CO3
+CO3 3 1

-CO4
+CO4 1 2

+CO5 2 3